practicalli/spacemacs/org-mode/org-journal.md

 > `-` is a list and `- [ ]` adds a checkbox to the list.  `, T c` will toggle the mark in the checkbox, ticked or empty, for the current line.

+## Tracking progress
+Headings can be assigned [TODO states](/org-mode/todo-states.md) to demonstrate progress and use the journal to manage tasks for the day.

+`, L` or `S-🡆` (`org-shiftright`) cycles through the states, which are `TODO` `DOING` and `DONE` by default.  `, H` or `S-🡄` to cycle the states in reverse.

+If Headings are not in a DONE state are automatically carried over when creating the next days journal.

 ## Configure org-journal
 [practicalli/spacemacs.d](https://github.com/practicalli/spacemacs.d/) includes this configuration